nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Adding recurring tutorial events: `tut`

-When you have new recurring lecture events and want to add them to the calendar list, you can use `tut` command.
+When you have new recurring tutorial events and want to add them to the calendar list, you can use `tut` command.

 Format: `tut <module_name> @<venue> -r <recurring_number> / <date> <time>`